densh/densh.github.com/quasiquotes.md

       wrapper(2)
     }

 And wrapper will be resolved to `example.Test.wrapper` rather than intended `example.MyMacro.wrapper`.
-To avoid this kind of erros one can use two possible workarounds:
+To avoid this kind of errors one can use two possible workarounds:

 1. Fully qualify all references. i.e. we can addapt our macros' implementation to: